 The first step in any hair care routine is, of course, to shampoo and condition your strands regularly.
 If you have virgin hair, look for a shampoo and conditioner system that’s formulated to be gentle on your strands and address any hair concerns you naturally face.
 If frizzy hair is your primary concern, reach for the L’Oréal Paris EverPure Frizz-Defy Shampoo and L’Oréal Paris EverPure Frizz-Defy Conditioner.
 If your strands are feeling lackluster and dry, find a system that’s formulated to replenish moisture, like the L’Oréal Paris EverCreme Deep Nourish Shampoo and L’Oréal Paris EverCreme Deep Nourish Conditioner.

-Even though your strands haven’t been touched by any chemicals or dyes, these tips can still help keep them at their healthiest.
-Plus, they’re super easy to incorporate into your routine.
+Even though your strands haven’t been touched by any chemicals or dyes, you can still go beyond the basics to keep your hair looking its healthiest.

 A steaming hot shower may feel good, but it doesn’t do your hair any favors.
-Turn the dial down just a tad when you’re washing your hair in order to prevent its natural oils from being stripped away.
+Turn the dial down just a tad (lukewarm water is best) when you’re washing your hair in order to prevent its natural oils from being stripped away.

 This is an unspoken shower rule, and it’s important!
 After you apply your conditioner, let it sit on your hair for a minute or two before washing out.
 This way, the product has more time to do its thing on your strands.
 We recommend doing something else while you’re waiting, like washing your face or shaving your legs, then coming back to your conditioner.